OliPro007/msikeyboard-gui/README.md

 Licensing:

-This program is licensed as 3-clause BSD, terms are available in the LICENCE file.
+This program is licensed as 3-clause BSD, terms are available in the LICENSE file.

-Based on a command-line version by bparker06: https://github.com/bparker06/msi-keyboard
+Based on a command-line version of msi-keyboard by bparker06: https://github.com/bparker06/msi-keyboard

 Based on a nodejs version of msi-keyboard by Steve Lacy of wearefractal.com: